LAST UPDATED: November 5, 2025

 Hiking & walking

-Lisbon’s hilly terrain makes it a great workout if you are seeing the city by foot.
-There are also some great hiking trails outside the city and in the surrounding area including Sintra.
+Lisbon’s hilly terrain makes it a great workout if you are seeing the city on foot, although it is flatter near the waterfront and the river.
+There are also some great hiking trails outside the city and in the surrounding area, including Sintra.

 Cycling